 - MDO Prerequisites: Excel and Powerpoint.
 Please note that MDO students wishing to take the elective economics courses must also complete the Quantitative Skills module described below.

 Ideally prerequisites will be done before the start of your first trimester, and MUST be completed before you can access the online learning website for each course that has a prerequisite.
 See details following:

-Before starting the MBA or MDO program, you must know how to:
+Before starting the MBA or MS-M program, you must know how to:

 - Use basic formatting options

 - Create and use simple spreadsheets that employ formulas